getnikola/plugins/v7/static_comments/README.md

     the content spans the rest of the file.

 Most header fields are optional. `compiler` must specify a page compiler which allows to compile a content given as a string to a string; these are currently the restructured text compiler (`rest`), the `ipynb` compiler, and the [WordPress](https://plugins.getnikola.com/#wordpress_compiler) (`wordpress`) compiler.
+You can also specify `html`, in which case the comment's content will be taken as HTML without any processing.

 Comments can form a hierarchy; `parent_id` must be the comment ID of the parent comment, or left away if there's no parent.

 Inclusion in theme